rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03-Video_Poker.md

 Using the starter code at [here](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/tree/master/card_game/graphics_game) fulfill the following requirements without using the graphics module.
 Use the 'video_poker.py` file as your starting point for this part as well as the next.

 - This is an oop course, so you will be expected to create at least two classes:
-    - A `game_driver` class that runs the game (print menus, prompts user, etc)
+    - A `game_driver` class that runs the game:
+        - print menus
+        - prompts user
+        - game score
+        - etc

-    - A `video_poker` class that handles all things dealing with
+    - A `video_poker` class that deals with:
         - dealing cards
         - determining winning hands
+        - getting images for cards
+        - etc.

-- For example:
+Simple example:

 ```python